How I sold a cheap bestselling book for $130 using a weird Amazon pricing loophole.

 There’s no way to systematize the identification and sourcing of sold-out Amazon offers.
 But you can be prepared when they happen.

-First – and this is a long shot – but if an item enjoys a sudden surge in media attention, and you have it in stock, you should run to your computer and check the price (and rank) immediately.
+This is a long shot, but if an item enjoys a sudden surge in media attention, and you have it in stock, you should run to your computer and check the price (and sales rank) immediately.
 There’s a good chance you should raise the price.

 Above and beyond all else, learn to develop a feel for the relationship between Amazon sales rank and how high of a price you can get away with.
 With this book, it should have been obvious.
-A rank of #1 means you can get away with anything.
+An Amazon sales rank of #1 means you can get away with anything.